Cynixia/The-Black-Book/Buffer.md

 ![[Buffer.svg|200]]

-Buffers isolate their input and output circuits and also improves voltage and current levels so stay within range for logical circuits.
+Buffers isolate their input and output circuits and also improves voltage and current levels so they stay within range for logical circuits.

 ### 3-state buffer
 **A buffer with an additional input control line.**